Skip to main content

 Each participant needs to be registered separately.
 If you are signing up your family, you will need to complete the registration process for each individual.

-Track your time spent reading and completing activities during Summer Reading with our time tracker:
+Track your time spent reading and completing activities during Summer Reading with our reading log:

 How do I log my Summer Reading hours and activities?